oppia/oppia-web-developer-docs/Oppia-ml-Extension.md

     }
     ```

-* Response data: It returns HTTP 200 in response if “classifier_data” has been saved successfully.
+* **Response data**: It returns HTTP 200 in response if “classifier_data” has been saved successfully.

 These URLs are defined in the [`oppia-ml/vmconf.py`](https://github.com/oppia/oppia-ml/blob/develop/vmconf.py) and [`oppia/feconf.py`](https://github.com/oppia/oppia/blob/develop/feconf.py) files.
 They must match the above ones, otherwise Oppia-ml will not be able to work with Oppia.